arplaboratory/RotorTM/README.md

 |`Attach Mechanism Params`|Attach mechanism parameters|

 ## Dependencies and Installation
 The RotorTM package is dependent on `Python 3.8` and `ROS Noetic/Melodic`.
-Please ensure `Python 3.8` as other python version may lead to build and import error.
-Python packages including `numpy`, `scipy`, and `cvxopt` should be installed with `pip install` (latest version). `PyQt5` is used to implement the GUI, which is included as a site package if `Python 3.8` is install.
+Please ensure `Python 3.8` as other python versions may lead to build and import errors.
+Python packages including `numpy`, `scipy`, and `cvxopt` should be installed with `pip install`.
 ```
 $ pip install numpy==1.22.1
 $ pip install scipy==1.8.0
 $ pip install cvxopt==1.2.7
-$ pip install PyQt5
 ```